emmegamma/PyGwy-repo/README.md

 The script can also run as standalone in Python, the required libraries are loaded in the first 3 lines of the file (make sure Gwyddion's install folder corresponds in your system)

 ### export_profiles
-My very first script: used to export the profiles (Graphs) in ASCII .txt files.
+My very first script: to **export all the profiles** (Graphs) in open files **to ASCII .txt files**.
+Intended for import in another program (IgorPro or similar).
-I needed it for a very tedious job which hopefully nobody else has to ever do, but it may come useful as codebase/to export many profiles to import in another program (Igor or similar).

 It works with open files only, either recursively (all open files) or the active one.
-It exports the profiles as OriginaleFilename_prof_xx.txt
+The profiles are exported as OriginaleFilename_prof_xx.txt